-Who would have thought that one woman could–in just five years’ time–produce and donate 16,321 fluid ounces of milk?
+Who would have thought that one woman could — in just five years’ time — produce and donate 16,321 fluid ounces of milk?
 That’s about 128 gallons of milk!
-Yet, Amelia Boomker, a technical analyst and mother of four, has been recognized by Guinness World Records for that.
+Impossible?
+No!
+Guinness World Records recognized Amelia Boomker, a technical analyst and mother of four, for just that.
 (And reportedly, it’s an undercount: About 7,000 ounces of milk donated in 2005 were not included in that total.)

 During the past 30 years, I’ve heard hundreds of women say they don’t have enough milk.
 I’ve heard the media say that formula is a very acceptable alternative for all of those women who “can’t breastfeed,” or “can’t make enough milk.”
 Does Ms. Boomker have some kind of super-human power?
 Does she have super-human breasts?

 No, not at all!
-Ms. Boomker has a super sense of generosity and commitment to doing the right thing–for her own children and others.
-But she manages these goals with much the same anatomy as other mothers.
+Ms. Boomker has a super sense of generosity and commitment to doing the right thing — for her own children and others.
+But she manages to do the seemingly impossible with much the same anatomy as other mothers.

-All women have the opportunity to make a lifelong difference for children–their own, or someone else’s.
+All women have the opportunity to make a lifelong difference for children — their own, or someone else’s.
 Some do breastfeed for a year, or longer.
 All too often, breastfeeding in public, they are looked upon as odd.
-Some do express their milk for moths; one mother I know had a child who was completely unable to take oral feedings, and she expressed her milk for over 2 years.
+Some do express their milk for months; one mother I know had a child who was completely unable to take oral feedings, and she expressed her milk for over 2 years.
 Such dedication may be unexpected in a country where formula is ubiquitous, but she did it.
-And expressing “super” quantities of milk for someone else’s child?
+And expressing “super” quantities of milk to donate for someone else’s child?
 It does seem impossible, but clearly, it has been done.

 Not all of us need to do the odd, the unexpected, or the impossible.
 But maybe we need to look for those opportunities, and believe that we can.

 Have you considered donating breast milk?
 Tell me in the comments below!